paperlands/paperlands.github.io/_notes/beginnings.md

 Teachers need to feel confident in navigating and contextualising learning through the tool.
 This would be in building the right scaffoldings for onramping teachers.
 Classrooms time which would be the most fruitful of time to conduct such exploratory learning also happen to be the most scarce.
-We need to facilitate their ability to moor the class and intervene with confidence when needed (e.g showcasing one of the learners work / debugging a gap in the mental picture of a student)
+We need to facilitate their ability to guide the classroom and intervene with confidence when needed.
+This might express itself in how they showcasing one of the students work or bridge a gap in the mental picture of one student and relate it with others

 We believe that teaching computation should enable a lively process of co-discovery between teachers and students.